 Winner of the National Book Award

-Salvage the Bones tackles Hurricane Katrina.
-In the days leading to it, Esch’s father, an absent alcoholic, becomes concerned for his motherless children.
+Salvage the Bones is New Orleans literature that tackles Hurricane Katrina.
+In the days leading to it, Esch's father, an absent alcoholic, becomes concerned for his motherless children.
 Esch is 14 and pregnant, and her three brothers are stocking food and preparing for the future.

 As the hurricane approaches, this unforgettable family makes sacrifices and protects and nurtures each other against all odds.
-It’s a hard look at the brutal realities of poverty, set against the devastating storm.
+This New Orleans novel takes a hard look at the brutal realities of poverty, set against the devastating storm.